-In conclusion, our study showed the efficacy of Bupivacaine injection into both angles of the rectus sheath incision for pain management following elective caesarean sections.
+In conclusion, our study showed the efficacy of Bupivacaine injection into both angles of the rectus sheath incision for management following caesarean sections.
 It effectively reduced postoperative pain, leading to a delayed requirement for analgesics and shorter hospital stays.
-However, a slightly increased risk of postoperative nausea and vomiting associated with this approach was observed.
+However, a slightly increased risk of postoperative nausea and vomiting associated with this approach observed.
 Overall, Bupivacaine administration demonstrates promise as an integral component of pain management strategies for caesarean section patients, with potential benefits for both pain relief and patient satisfaction.